turingschool/md_launch_curriculum/lessons/mod1/introToProgramming.md

 - For your REPLit project, Diagram the flow of information through the computer.
 - Describe how a calculator is a computer.
 - What is the basic language of computers?
 Do you need to know this language in order to be a developer?
 Why or why not?
+- What is the relationship between bits and bytes?